NxPKG/khulnasoft-docs/content/cloudflare-one/policies/browser-isolation/setup/clientless-browser-isolation.md

 ## Redirect traffic to the remote browser

-If you want to isolate a website without Cloudflare WARP installed, you will need to redirect traffic to the Clientless Web Isolation [prefixed URL](#use-the-remote-browser).
+If you want to isolate a website without Khulnasoft WARP installed, you will need to redirect traffic to the Clientless Web Isolation [prefixed URL](#use-the-remote-browser).
 One way to do this is through a third-party Secure Web Gateway.
 To redirect users to the remote browser, you can implement a custom block page similar to the example shown below.

 ```html
 <!DOCTYPE html>